XuHuaXH/online_store/README.md

 Functionalities:
   - User Registration and Authentication
-  - Adding item to cart and placing orders
+  - Shopping cart and placing orders
   - Saved shipping addresses and order history
   - Customer reviews and ratings